SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 Composability isn't restricted to View components &ndash; Models are composable too.
 So you can build complex business rules from simpler sub-components.

-With Agile Toolkit any developer can quickly develop a range of flexible business and interface components to meet the repeating requirements of your problem domain.
+With Agile Toolkit you can quickly develop a range of flexible business and interface components to meet the repeating requirements of your problem domain.

 ### The Extensibility Principle